 Following the years of private tutorial instruction, Benjamin entered the sophomore class of the Princeton University where he graduated in 1871 with highest honors at only nineteen years of age.
 He then traveled in Europe beginning in February 1872.
 After spending some time in Edinburgh and then Heidelberg, he wrote home in mid-summer announcing his intent to enter the ministry.
 This change in interests and vocational direction came as a surprise to his family.
 He returned to Kentucky sometime in 1873 and was for a short time the livestock editor of the Farmer’s Home Journal.

-Benjamin began his preparation for the ministry when he entered Princeton Theological Seminary in the fall of 1873.
+Benjamin began preparing for the ministry when he entered Princeton Theological Seminary in the fall of 1873.
 He was licensed to preach the gospel by Ebenezer Presbytery on May 8, 1875.
 Following licensure, he briefly tested his ministerial abilities that summer by supplying the Concord Presbyterian Church in Kentucky.
 Following the completion of his divinity degree in 1876, he supplied the pulpit of the First Presbyterian Church of Dayton, Ohio.
 At the time of his pulpit supply he married Annie Pearce Kinkead, also from Kentucky, on August 3, 1876.
 Soon after the wedding, the couple set sail on an extended honeymoon trip to Europe which included studies at Leipzig for the newly-wed husband.
 While enjoying a walk through the Harz Mountains in northern Germany a severe thunderstorm arose frightening Annie greatly and she never recovered from the trauma.
 Warfield cared for her for the rest of her life.
 In 1877, according to Ethelbert Warfield, Benjamin was offered the opportunity to teach Old Testament at Western Seminary, but he turned the offer down because he had turned his study emphasis to the New Testament despite his early aversion to Greek (vii).
 In November 1877, he began his supply ministry at the First Presbyterian Church of Baltimore, where he continued until the following March.